barjac/freedv-rade-build/README.md

 To make that active you will need to reboot the system.

 ## Testing new updates
-There is now a 'freedv-rade-update' script which allows fast updating of your freedv-rade created using this script, full rebuilds and backup/restore from a simple text menu.
+There is now a 'freedv-rade-update' script which allows fast updating of your freedv-rade (created using freedv-rade-build), full rebuilds and backup/restore from a simple text menu.

 **New** - added ability to optionally build 'Pull Request' branches using the branch name e.g. 'ms-rade-cport' etc.
           also tags and git# may be used.